secureworks/dalton/README.rst

 Sensor configuration files (e.g. ``suricata.yaml`` or ``snort.conf``) are
 stored on the Dalton Controller.
-When a sensor checks in to the Controller, it is registered in Redis and when that sensor is selected for a Dalton job, the correspoinding config file is loaded, populated under the ``Config Files`` vertical tab in the Web UI, and submitted with the Dalton job.
+When a sensor checks in to the Controller, it is registered in Redis and when that sensor is selected for a Dalton job, the corresponding config file is loaded, populated under the ``Config Files`` vertical tab in the Web UI, and submitted with the Dalton job.

 The Dalton Controller uses the ``engine_conf_path`` variable from ``dalton.conf``